pvsr/qbpm/README.md

 $ qutebrowser --basedir qb-profile
 ```

+`qbpm` isn't the easiest command to type, so personally I use `qpm` as an alias.

 ## Future ideas that may or may not happen
 - Installation instructions
 - More shared or copied config and data